|Military Aircraft||Military Helicopters||Army Material||Navy Ships||Weapon Systems||Countries|

 The KDC-10 was send for a period of ??? to Kirzigstan on Manas AFB.
 From there it was used to refuel Dutch, American and other allied aircraft during Operation Enduring freedom.

 In November 2013, one KDC-10 flew 29 ton of supplies to the Philippines for the victims of the typhone Haiyan.

 In 2005 Fokker Services (NL) was awarded with a contract to update the avionics from the 2 KDC-10 and DC-10 airplanes from the Royal Netherlands Air Force.
-The contract costs 30 million dollars.
+The contract value was 30 million dollars.

-The project contains: design& layout, engineering, installation, integration, tests and certify of state-of-the-art cockpit avionics and accessories.
+The project contained: design & layout, engineering, installation, integration, tests and certify of state-of-the-art cockpit avionics and accessories.

-The airplanes will be updated with digital cockpits, Link 16 and satellite communications.
+The airplanes were updated with digital cockpits, Link 16 and satellite communications.